RedChow/SmartMirror_IgnitionMaker/README.md

 # SmartMirror_IgnitionMaker
 Smart Mirror using Inductive Automation's Ignition - Maker Edition

 The smart mirror is running on a Raspberry Pi 4.
-I tried running it on a Raspberry Pi Zero, but there just isn't enough processing power to run it smoothly.
+I can run the calendar, weather, and current date/time on a Raspberry Pi Zero.
+The carousel requires too much processing power to run on a Pi Zero.
 This is a living project and as such the screenshots may show different configurations and items.

 ## Screenshots